Chalarangelo/30-seconds-of-code/snippets/isLowerCase.md

 ### isLowerCase

-Checks if the provided argument contains anything else than the lowerCase alphabets.
+Checks if the provided argument contains anything else than the lowercase alphabets.
 If the second argument is provided to be true than numbers and other symbols are considered lowercase too.

 ``` js
 const isLowerCase = (val,symbol = false) => {